RichardOtter/RichardOtter.github.io/RM Tables/_General.md

 ## Notes

 The column types-
-_01-FLAG, _012-FLAG, _3CAHR-FLAG
+_01-FLAG, _3CAHR-FLAG
-should be thought of as LOOKUP type  TODO
+should be thought of as _LOOKUP type  TODO

-Polymorphic design
-Can't use relational database refential integrity mechanisms
+Polymorphic Associations.
+Using this design, can't use relational database refential integrity mechanisms.

 Could use-\
 unique indexes to enforce IsPrimary\